ebikatsudon/VTubeStudio/Multiplayer.md

 [[https://raw.githubusercontent.com/wiki/DenchiSoft/VTubeStudio/img/vnet/vnet_param_smoothing.png]]

+## How performant is this?
+Do I need a strong PC and good internet?

+Rendering and animating multiple complex Live2D models may require a good CPU.
+But essentially it’s the same as loading multiple models in one instance of VTube Studio via VTube Studio Live2D Items.

+Since all models are stored in memory and never saved on the hard drive of collab partners, loading multiple big models may also require a significant amount of memory: if the downloaded encrypted model files are 50 MB in total, it will increase the VTube Studio memory usage by at least 50 MB when the model is downloaded.
+Same goes for items.

+As for the internet connection, it depends how fast you want to send model animation data to the other collab participants.
+At 30-60 FPS, you can expect VTube Studio to require about 30-60 kb/s of bandwidth up/down.
+For the collab host, the required bandwidth might be more in the 100-300 kb/s range.
+Mainly this depends on the complexity of the used models (amount of Live2D parameters).

 ## Are there any limitations?
 For example for item/model sizes or Live2D items?

 Currently, there are a few limitations in place, but you are unlikely to run into them if you use VNet normally.